huyi-naoc/AAOS/docs/telescope.1.md

 status
 ------

 Print the status of the undeline telescope to the stdout.
-The status contains at least the currrent location of the telescope, the *STATE* of the telewscope.
+The status contains at least the currrent location of the telescope, the *STATE* of the telescope.

 stop
 ----